medwards42/polycom-directory-api/README.md

 ## License

-Active Record is released under the MIT license:
+This application is released under the MIT license:

 * http://www.opensource.org/licenses/MIT